 We provide Age appropriate Talks and Information, about the internet, from 3rd class to 6th class.
 We explain the dangers of the internet, in a friendly way, using real and practical examples for kids.
 We always assess and adapt the Talk to the specific class on the day.
 The recommended social media age is 13 years old at the moment.
 Do they actually need social media?
 How and what to post – we give advice.

 SnapChat, Instagram, Social Media, Online bullying, sexting and its devastating consequences.
 We have dozens of real life examples to drive home the points.
+Check out our talks for Senior Schools.

 What Teenagers don’t know about the internet.
 We have some straight talking facts that will shock “know it all” Teenagers.
 Personal data and how Google, Facebook know more about them, than their own family, and how they use that information to their advantage.
 Online reputation and the importance of developing your digital reputation properly for jobs, sports and life.